mph-/lcapy/doc/netlists.rst

 - `i` time-domain current through component

+- `p` instantaneous component power (with the passive sign convention this is positive if power flows into the component and negative if power flows out of the component)

 Lcapy supports different :ref:`current_sign_convention` s.

 Note, the above attributes are influenced by other components in the